5 White Wines from Piedmont you must try this summer!

 Every season has its own wines and during the summer we like them fresh and not too demanding.
 They have to accompany us to the beach or in the mountains and feel good in the company of lighter, less structured dishes.
+So of course we had to choose white wines from Piedmont!

 Together with rosés, the most popular candidates for summer evenings are young white wines or even bubbles.
 To appreciate them at best, however, they should be served at the right temperature, that is, between 8 ° and 10 ° C for white wines and 6-8 ° C for sparkling wines.
 In summer, it is always better to cool them first to 2-3 degrees below the ideal serving temperature.